VAT and tax considerations when importing and exporting services

 Importing and exporting of goods requires a customs clearance at a border post, a process regulated by customs.
 Importing or exporting services require no customs clearance, but are still monitored by SARS and need to comply with SARS regulations.
 For tax and Value-Added Tax (VAT) purposes, a service is defined as any commercial activity other than the supply of goods.
-Example of services that are commonly imported or exported include: consulting, management services, writing, research, design, programming and an array of professional services.
-In this article we will discuss the tax implications of these cross border service transactions.
+Examples of services that are commonly imported or exported include consulting, management services, writing, research, design, programming, and an array of professional services.
+In this article, we will discuss the tax implications of these cross-border service transactions.

-For a transaction to classify as a cross border transaction it needs to meet the following criteria:
+For a transaction to be classified as a cross-border transaction it needs to meet the following criteria:

-• The transaction is between local South African entity
+• The transaction is between a local South African entity

 • and a foreign or non-resident entity